-All of these accolades have landed black pudding on the list of superfoods to watch for 2016, the Irish radio station TodayFM reported this morning.
+All of these accolades have landed black pudding on the list of superfoods to watch for 2016, the Irish radio station TodayFM reported.

 Black pudding typically consists of pig’s blood, oatmeal, diced pork fat or beef suet, onion, milk, salt, and spices.

 As noted in the comment section of this black pudding recipe from Mr. Breakfast, you can make a vegetarian version by replacing the blood and suet with black beans and mushrooms.

 "All the ingredients [in black pudding] are winners, they're all healthy," Sean Kelly of Kelly’s Butcher’s in Newport, Co.
 Mayo told TodayFM.
 He also noted that the Irish delicacy has become increasingly popular among his customers in the last few years.

 For 2016, black pudding joined black beans, avocado, and seaweed as foods to watch.

 We previously highlighted Irish moss, a type of seaweed also known as carrageen, as a key Irish superfood.